ory/sdk/clients/client/ruby/docs/V0alpha2Api.md

 api_instance = OryClient::V0alpha2Api.new
 opts = {
   per_page: 789, # Integer | Items per Page  This is the number of items per page.
-  page: 789 # Integer | Pagination Page
+  page: 789 # Integer | Pagination Page  This value is currently an integer, but it is not sequential.
+The value is not the page number, but a reference.
+The next page can be any number and some numbers might return an empty list.
+For example, page 2 might not follow after page 1.
+And even if page 3 and 5 exist, but page 4 might not exist.
 }

 begin